ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 - Turkish Wikipedia: [https://ipfs.io/ipns/tr.wikipedia-on-ipfs.org](https://ipfs.io/ipns/tr.wikipedia-on-ipfs.org/Anasayfa.html)

-Failing that, use the (less readable) IPNS link.
+Failing that, use the (less readable) IPFS or IPNS links from above.

 ## How to access Wikipedia on IPFS

 IPFS makes it possible to access information through many different paths.
 If one path is closed, you have other options.
 Some of the options are very simple.
 Others require a bit more effort.
 In most cases you can use [this link](https://ipfs.io/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html) to view the Wikipedia snapshot through the ipfs-to-http gateway at ipfs.io.
 If that path doesn't work, for example if ipfs.io is blocked in your area, you can use the same basic information from that ipfs.io link and access Wikipedia through a different path.

 We've written a number of tutorials describing the many different ways to access content through IPFS, including ways to access IPFS anonymously through Tor.
-You can read those tutorials in [The Decentralized Web Primer](https://dweb-primer.ipfs.io/avenues-for-access/), which is available [online](https://dweb-primer.ipfs.io/avenues-for-access/) or as a [downloadable PDF](https://dweb-primer.ipfs.io/decentralized-web-primer.pdf), [epub](https://dweb-primer.ipfs.io/decentralized-web-primer.epub), or [mobi](https://dweb-primer.ipfs.io/decentralized-web-primer.mobi)
+You can read those tutorials in the current draft of [The Decentralized Web Primer](https://dweb-primer.ipfs.io/avenues-for-access/), which is available [online](https://dweb-primer.ipfs.io/avenues-for-access/) or as a [downloadable PDF](https://dweb-primer.ipfs.io/decentralized-web-primer.pdf), [epub](https://dweb-primer.ipfs.io/decentralized-web-primer.epub), or [mobi](https://dweb-primer.ipfs.io/decentralized-web-primer.mobi)

 Your main options for accessing the snapshot of Wikipedia are: _(depending on your network, some of these won't work)_

 * **Option**: Use the ipfs.io gateway to access it: https://ipfs.io/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html
 * **Option**: Connect with the IPFS network over Tor (this is experimental.
-Read [this tutorial on Tor gateways](https://dweb-primer.ipfs.io/avenues-for-access/tor-gateways.html) and [this tutorial on using IPFS with Tor transport](https://dweb-primer.ipfs.io/avenues-for-access/tor-transport.html))
+Read [this tutorial on Tor gateways](https://dweb-primer.ipfs.io/avenues-for-access/lessons/tor-gateways.html) or [this tutorial on running IPFS over Tor transport](https://dweb-primer.ipfs.io/avenues-for-access/lessons/tor-transport.html))
-* **Option**: Install an IPFS node on your computer and access Wikipedia through that node _(requires [using the command line](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything), but this is the most reliable method because it retrieves the content directly from the IPFS peer-to-peer network)_
+* **Option**: Install an IPFS node on your computer and access Wikipedia through that node (requires [using the command line](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything). _This is the most reliable method because it retrieves the content directly from the IPFS peer-to-peer network)_
     1. Install IPFS [following these instructions]()
     2. Start your IPFS node by running `ipfs daemon` so it can connect to the network.
-    3. Read the content through your IPFS node's HTTP gateway by visiting http://localhost:8080/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html
+    3. Read the content through your IPFS node's local HTTP gateway by visiting http://localhost:8080/ipns/QmQP99yW82xNKPxXLroxj1rMYMGF6Grwjj2o4svsdmGh7S/wiki/Anasayfa.html

-We've almost finished creating a web browser extension that will allow you to access IPFS directly from your web browser without installing any additional external tools.
+**Coming soon:** We've almost finished creating a web browser extension that will allow you to access IPFS directly from your web browser without installing any additional external tools.
 Watch https://github.com/ipfs/in-web-browsers for the announcement when we release that browser extension.

 ## How to Mirror Wikipedia on an IPFS Node